Clinton in East Feliciana Parish, Louisiana — The American South (West South Central)

 Erected 1979 by The Louisiana Department of Culture, Recreation and Tourism.

 Other nearby markers.
 At least 8 other markers are within 12 miles of this marker, measured as the crow flies.
-Courthouse and Lawyers' Row Historic District (within shouting distance of this marker); Clinton Courthouse (about 400 feet away, measured in a direct line); St. Andrew's Episcopal Church (approx. 0.3 miles away); Site of Battle of Jackson Crossroads Centenary State Historic Site (approx. 11.4 miles away); a different marker also named Centenary State Historic Site (approx. 11.6 miles away); Centenary College's Main Academic Building (approx. 11.6 miles away); a different marker also named Centenary State Historic Site (approx. 11.6 miles away).
+Courthouse and Lawyers' Row Historic District (within shouting distance of this marker); Clinton Courthouse St. Andrew's Episcopal Church (approx. 0.3 miles away); Site of Battle of Jackson Crossroads (approx. 10.2 miles away); Centenary State Historic Site (approx. 11.4 miles away); a different marker also named Centenary State Historic Site (approx. 11.6 miles away); Centenary College's Main Academic Building (approx. 11.6 miles away); a different marker also named Centenary State Historic Site (approx. 11.6 miles away).
 Touch for a list and map of all markers in Clinton.

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on January 31, 2016.
-This page has been viewed 344 times since then and 15 times this year.
+It was originally submitted on January 31, 2016.
+This page has been viewed 373 times since then and 4 times this year.
 Photos: 1, 2, 3. submitted on January 31, 2016. • Bernard Fisher was the editor who published this page.